koksmat-com/workshop-githubactions.sharepoint/README.md

-# Workshop Preparation Guide [DRAFT]

-This README outlines the high-level tasks for preparing a workshop scheduled from **09:00 to 15:00**.
-The workshop will cover essential topics related to Git, GitHub, PowerShell, and SharePoint, along with an introduction to share.koksmat.com.

 ---
+title: Mastering GitHub and SharePoint Automation
+status: draft
+---
+# From Zero to Hero: Mastering GitHub and SharePoint Automation

+**Empowering Microsoft 365 and SharePoint Professionals**

+---

+## Introduction

+Welcome to the "From Zero to Hero" workshop!
+This session is tailored for professionals working with **Microsoft 365** and **SharePoint**, whether you are an experienced user or just getting started. **No prior PowerShell knowledge is required**—we'll guide you step-by-step to build confidence and practical skills.

+This workshop is designed to enhance your productivity and streamline your processes.
+From understanding version control to automating SharePoint tasks, you will leave equipped with actionable insights and hands-on experience.

+---

 ## Workshop Agenda

-### 1. Introduction to Git and GitHub
+### 1. Introduction to Git, GitHub, and Code Spaces

 - **Time:** 09:00 - 10:00
 - Topics: